Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Measuring the Speed of Light in Butter.md

 **Before Mitigation**: Likelihood: 4, Severity: 3, Overall: 12

 **Mitigation**: Be careful when removing things from the microwave, avoid using bare hands.
 Microwave for appropriate time and don't over cook.
-Ensure children adequately supervised.
+Ensure children are adequately supervised.
 Allow item to cool before children measure if needed.
 Run any burns under cool (not cold) running water for at least 20 minutes.

 Call first aider in case of injury.